Savanna elephant

 Smart AnimalsGi

-Giant AnimalsAfrican bush elephants occur in Sub-Saharan Africa including Uganda, Kenya, Tanzania, Botswana, Zimbabwe, Namibia, Zambia, and Angola.
-They move between a variety of habitats, including forests, dry and seasonally flooded grasslands, and woodlands, shrubland, wetlands to mountain slopes.
+African bush elephants occur in Sub-Saharan Africa including Uganda, Kenya, Tanzania, Botswana, Zimbabwe, Namibia, Zambia, and Angola.
+They move between a variety of habitats, including forests, dry and seasonally flooded grasslands, woodlands, shrubland, and wetlands to mountain slopes.
 In Mali and Namibia, they also inhabit desert and semi-desert areas.

 Savanna elephants live in a rather complex social hierarchy.
 These animals gather into family units, consisting of about 10 females and their offspring.
 Reaching maturity, male calves usually leave the family unit, forming bachelor herds or living solitarily.
 As a general rule, males socialize with these family groups only when mating.
 Meanwhile, several family herds may gather together, making up a 'clan'.
-Each clan is dominated by a female matriarch, and can consist of as many as several hundred elephants.
+Each clan is dominated by a female matriarch and can consist of as many as several hundred elephants.
 African bush elephants are very careful and protective animals.
 Allomothering is a common practice in this species: females can raise calves of other females of their herd.
-They protect and care for calves of the herd, while all adults are sleeping.
+They protect and care for the calves of the herd, while all adults are sleeping.
 If a calf strays too far, these allomothers are responsible for retrieving the baby.
 These active animals are constantly on the move.
 These elephants forage during the daytime hours, wandering the home range of their herd.
 Savanna elephants freely communicate with conspecifics both verbally and non-verbally.

-These herbivorous animals mainly feed upon leaves, roots, bark, grasses, fruit and other vegetation.
+These herbivorous animals mainly feed upon leaves, roots, bark, grasses, fruit, and other vegetation.

 This elephant is currently threatened by poaching for its ivory fetches, which are highly valued in black markets in Asian countries as well as the United States.
 In addition, war and over-exploitation of natural resources usually cause increased poaching for their meat.
-African bush elephants frequently come into conflict with people as a result of growing human population: thus, about 70% of their range lie outside the protected areas, due to which they often damage agriculture and water supplies, leading to injuries and even mortality in both people and elephants.
-On the other hand, growing human population combined with land conversion is one of the biggest threats to the population of this species, causing fragmentation of their natural habitat.
+African bush elephants frequently come into conflict with people as a result of the growing human population: thus, about 70% of their range lies outside the protected areas, due to which they often damage agriculture and water supplies, leading to injuries and even mortality in both people and elephants.
+On the other hand, the growing human population combined with land conversion is one of the biggest threats to the population of this species, causing fragmentation of their natural habitat.

-According to the Wikipedia resource, the total number of the African bush elephants today is more than 15,000 individuals.
+According to the Wikipedia resource, the total number of African bush elephants today is more than 15,000 individuals.
 Currently, this species is classified as Vulnerable (VU) on the IUCN Red List, and its numbers are increasing.

 African bush elephants play a significant role in the local ecosystem.
 Due to reducing tree density within their range, these animals maintain the ecosystem of savanna and open woodland, helping many plants and animals survive.
 Due to digging, they make holes in dry riverbeds; they usually dig or enlarge caves when looking for salt, thus creating shelter for various animals.